karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 One of the main challenges a development team face is how to manage container security risk without slowing down application delivery.
 A way to address this early is by adopting a Secure DevOps workflow.
 Image scanning is a key function of a Secure DevOps workflow.
 Image scanning refers to the process of analyzing the contents of a container image in order to detect security issues, vulnerabilities or bad practices.

-Image scanning can be easily integrated into your DevOps workflow.
-For example, you could integrate it in a CI/CD pipeline to block vulnerabilities from ever reaching a registry, in a registry to protect from vulnerabilities in third-party images, or at runtime to protect from newly discovered CVEs.

 ![container-img-scanning-workflow](/img/image-scanning-workflow.png)

-Image scanning is easy to implement and automate. **In this post, I will be covering how you can use some of the most well-known scanners alongside with your Azure DevOps CI/CD YAML pipelines.**
+Image scanning is easy to implement and automate and **in this post I will be covering how you can use some of the most well-known scanners alongside with your Azure DevOps CI/CD YAML Pipelines.**

-Right now on the market there are a ton of great choices when you want to use a container vulnerability scanners.
+Right now on the market there are a ton of great choices when you want to use a container vulnerability scanner.
 Snyk, Clair, Qualys, Sysdig or Trivy are some of the most well-known.

 In this post I'll be focusing on those 4 image scanners: